Indemnity Plan: Fee-for-Service & Medical Reimbursement Insurance

 Dental Indemnity Plans

 As you can probably guess, dental indemnity plans allow you to choose your own dentist, and don’t limit you to a provider-network.
-If you enroll in a dental indemnity plan, you will pay for most visits out-of-pocket, and your indemnity provider will pay set amount or percentage of eligible dental services you receive.
+If you enroll in a dental indemnity plan, you will pay for most visits out-of-pocket, and your indemnity provider will pay a set amount or percentage of eligible dental services you receive.

 Get Accurate Indemnity Plan Quotes